FatalIdiot/simpleton/README.md

 - `AddBinding(int key, std::function<void(InputEvent e)> func)` - adds a function to the key.
 Function takes a InputEvent object.
 - `RemoveBinding(int key)` - removes bindings from a key.

+Manager, contained in the Engine instance.
 Allows to bind keyboard and mouse buttons to functions. <br />
 `InputEvent` has following fields: <br />
 - InputEventType type;
 - int key;